-Network costs in Belgium increased respectively 16% and 24% in 2022 for 100 GWh and 1000 GWh profiles compared to 2021.
-In comparison, network costs remain higher than those of neighboring countries.
+Network costs in Belgium increased respectively 8% and 10% in 2023 for 100 GWh and 1000 GWh profiles compared to 2022.
+In comparison, network costs remain higher than those of neighboring countries, except for a 100 GWh profile in the Netherlands where network costs have significantly increased.